FRBCesab/templates/README.md

 ## Overview

-This repository contains different templates...
+This repository contains different templates to improve GitHub repositories for R users.